-In early August, Renault Samsung Motors had become the latest party interested in buying Mahindra & Mahindra’s stake in SsangYong Motor Company, as per a report from economictimes.indiatimes.com.
+In early August, Renault Samsung Motors had become another party interested in buying Mahindra & Mahindra’s stake in SsangYong Motor Company, as per a report from economictimes.indiatimes.com.
 The business publication put Ford Motor Company also in the list, but the Blue Oval formally denied the development and requested the paper to keep it out of speculation.
 Renault Samsung Motors didn’t comment on the matter.

 Geely, Vinfast & BYD evinced interest in Ssangyong

-Previous reports have mentioned Vietnam’s VinFast as among those interested in acquiring Mahindra’s SsangYong stake.
+Previous reports have mentioned Vietnam’s VinFast as among those interested in acquiring Mahindra’s Ssangyong stake.
 Even though many companies are interested, completely getting rid of SsangYong may not be that easy for Mahindra.
-In relation to the loss-making overseas company’s overdraft borrowings from JP Morgan, BNP PARIBAS and BOA and facility fund borrowings from JP Morgan, the Indian company is required to retain over 51% of its stake.
+In relation to the loss-making overseas company’s overdraft borrowings from JP Morgan, BNP PARIBAS, and BOA and facility fund borrowings from JP Morgan, the Indian company is required to retain over 51% of its stake.

 Vietnam-based VinFast is developing its own electric car that has been designed by Mahindra Group’s Pininfarina and is planning to launch the car in mid-2021, aimed at the US market.
 The new EV will make around 300 kW in its most powerful form and is expected to offer a range of 500 km (WLTP).
 Vinfast could easily expand its product line as it gets access to platforms and technology from Ssangyong.

-Another player reported to be interested in SsangYong, BYD, will be launching its first electric luxury sedan in the form of BYD Han in the European market.
+Another player that was reported to be interested in SsangYong, BYD, will be launching its first electric luxury sedan in the form of BYD Han in the European market.
 The Han will be the first car to be powered by the company’s new advanced Blade battery pack that promises a range of up to 605 km (NEDC) in a single charge.

 Display: Ssangyong e-SIV concept official image